 Protecting the nation's food and fiber supply is of paramount importance to the well-being and prosperity of our country.
 A biological attack on our food supply could lead to illness, loss of life, and economic and social instability.
-Penn State's online Agricultural Biosecurity and Food Defense Graduate Certificate can help you expand your knowledge of diverse agricultural and food supply chain systems, and prepare you to develop and implement safety measures to prevent or manage biological threats.
+Penn State's online Graduate Certificate in Agricultural Biosecurity and Food Defense program can help you expand your knowledge of diverse agricultural and food supply chain systems and prepare you to develop and implement safety measures to prevent or manage biological threats.

-Designed for working professionals with or without experience in the agricultural and food security industry, the Agricultural Biosecurity and Food Defense Graduate Certificate is open to candidates who hold a bachelor's degree.
+Designed for working professionals with or without experience in the agricultural and food security industry, the Graduate Certificate in Agricultural Biosecurity and Food Defense is open to candidates who hold a bachelor's degree.
 The program is ideal for public health professionals, food safety analysts, quality control specialists, plant managers, food safety engineers, food defense coordinators, and food inspectors.

 What Makes Penn State’s Online Homeland Security Program Different?

 Penn State's College of Agricultural Science offers this unique certificate as part of the online homeland security program.
 Based on a partnership of six colleges, the Penn State Homeland Security portfolio is one of the nation's most respected and comprehensive HLS programs, designed to educate professionals and prepare leaders to make societies more secure in a global era of evolving threats in an all-hazards spectrum.